If you're an existing taxi driver and your licence is due to expire, you can renew it online.

 You need to submit a valid renewal application before midnight on the date your current licence runs out.
 If you don't, your existing licence will expire and you'll need to apply for a new taxi driver's licence instead.

-You must be covered by a valid enhanced DBS check and have medical clearance on the date your current licence expires.
+You must be covered by a valid enhanced DBS check, be signed up to the DBS Update Service, and have medical clearance on the date your current licence expires.
 If you don't have these we won't process your renewal application.

 Enhanced DBS check

-To renew your licence your existing enhanced DBS check certificate must be valid on the date your current licence expires.
-If not, you must have a new enhanced DBS check completed and upload a copy of your new certificate as part of your renewal application.
+To renew your licence your existing enhanced DBS check certificate must be valid on the date your current licence expires and you must be signed up to the DBS Update Service so we can access your DBS information.
+If not, you must have a new enhanced DBS check completed, sign up to the DBS Update Service, and upload a copy of your new certificate as part of your renewal application.

 Checks must be completed by Barnsley Council's DBS checking service, and there's a fee for the check to be done.

 Email email@example.com to request an appointment to complete your check.
 At your appointment you'll need to provide proof of your National Insurance number and address, and have your driving licence and a valid passport (if you have one).